Three-toed sloth: Relation to the two-toed sloth

 Understanding of sloth phylogeny has recently been greatly revised by molecular studies, based on collagen and mitochondrial DNA sequences.
 These investigations consistently place three-toed sloths within Megatherioidea, close to Megalonyx, megatheriids and nothrotheriids, and two-toed sloths close to mylodontids, while moving the Caribbean sloths to a separate, basal branch of the sloth evolutionary tree.

 These results provide further strong support for the long-held belief that arboreality arose separately in the two genera via convergent paths.

-The following sloth family phylogenetic tree is based on collagen and mitochondrial DNA sequence data (see Fig. 4 of Presslee et al., 2019).
+Cladogram of sloths after Delsuc et al. 2019:

 Characteristics

 Famously slow-moving, a sloth travels at an average speed of 0.24 km/h.
-Three-toed sloths are about the size of a small dog or a large cat, with the head and body having a combined length around 45 cm and a weight of 3.5–4.5 kg.
+Three-toed sloths are about the size of a small dog or a large cat, with the head and body having a combined length of around 45 cm and a weight of 3.5–4.5 kg.
 Unlike the two-toed sloths, they also have short tails of 6–7 cm, and they have three clawed toes on each limb.
 All sloths have three digits on their hindlimbs; the difference is found in the number of digits on the forelimbs; thus they are sometimes referred to as three-fingered sloths.
 However, sloths are generally regarded as quadrupeds.